 Professional Mascot Performer Training

-Any professional mascot performer will tell you that the secret to truly engaging your audience is in performing your character in a way that is not only appropriate for your brand but for your audience as well.
+Any professional mascot performer will tell you that the secret to truly engaging your audience is in performing in a way that is not only appropriate for the character and brand but for your audience as well.
 That is why Hogtown Mascots provides mascot performer training, in addition to our mascot design and construction services.

 What Performers Can Expect to Learn During Mascot Training

 Communication is very important with a mascot.
 But certain kinds of communication work better than others.
 For example: Mascots should NEVER speak!
 It ruins the illusion. the human voice sounds distorted and muffled through a mascot head.
 Also, different performers have different voices which will confuse your audience.
 If the mascot has an escort, they can use some popular excuses to explain why it is not able to speak.

 - He has a sore throat today from all of the singing he did yesterday

 - She’s saving her voice for the show later on.

 - He was cheering so hard for the team that he lost his voice.
 Can you show him your favorite cheer?

 - She’s a bit shy.
 Let’s tickle her a bit and see if she laughs.

 - He ate way too much peanut butter yesterday and he’s still clearing it out of his throat.